The adult dragonfly looks different from its nymph form. The male adult's black body is about

 This southern hawker is on the hunt for flying insects.

-When the southern hawker hunts, it becomes a deadly predator.
-Its success rate is about 95 percent.
+The southern hawker is a deadly hunter.
+Its success rate is about

-The dragonfly has to be able to predict where its prey will be.
-It must figure out the distance, the direction, and the speed of its prey.
-In milliseconds, the dragonfly plots its course.
+The dragonfly must be able to predict where its prey will be.
+It must figure out three things.
+The distance.
+The direction.
+The speed of its prey.
+Then the dragonfly plots its course.

 The dragonfly holds its legs forward.
-The long spines on its legs grip the prey.
-Then the dragonfly bites off and discards the prey’s wings before eating its body.
+It grabs the prey in the air.
+Then it bites off the prey’s wings before eating its body.

-Eating and mating are an adult southern hawker’s only two jobs.
+Eating and mating are a southern hawker’s only two jobs.
 Within two months, the adults die.
-Their eggs are waiting, though, for the life cycle to begin again.
+Then their eggs wait for the life cycle to begin again.